stouffer/EvoGeoModules/manuscript/manuscript.md

 DBS: I'm so glad you left this note as this was one of my comments.
 I agree that most of it shouldn't appear as a whole paragraph, but do think that each key idea must appear near the start of the corresponding paragraphs.
 -->

-In order to better understand the interplay between coevolutionary theory and community ecology, we study data a dataset of rodent ectoparasites from Western to Eastern Europe
+In order to better understand the interplay between coevolutionary theory and community ecology, we study data a dataset of rodent ectoparasites from Western to Eastern Europe [@kras12b].
+These data show high turnover of both species and their interactions over time, and have well resolved phylogenetic trees to support a fine analysis of coevolution.
-[@kras12b].

 $\dots$to test the following four hypotheses.
 First, local (observed) networks do not show evidence of coevolution, whereas the continental-scale (henceforth regional) system does.
 Second, the spatial variation of